-Unamortized actuarial losses included in AOCI, before tax, were \$404 million (2014 - \$489 million) relating to the pension plans and \$44 million (2014 - \$26 million) relating to OPEB at December 31, 2015.
+Unamortized actuarial losses included in AOCI, before tax, were \$425 million (2015 - \$404 million) relating to the pension plans and \$54 million (2015 - \$44 million) relating to OPEB at December 31, 2016.

-The Company estimates that approximately \$35 million related to pension plans and \$1 million related to OPEB at December 31, 2015 will be reclassified from AOCI into earnings in the next 12 months.
+The Company estimates that approximately \$36 million related to pension plans and \$1 million related to OPEB at December 31, 2016 will be reclassified from AOCI into earnings in the next 12 months.

 Regulatory adjustments are recorded in the Consolidated Statements of Earnings, the Consolidated Statements of Comprehensive Income and the Consolidated Statements of Financial Position to reflect the difference between pension expense for accounting purposes and pension expense for ratemaking purposes.
 Offsetting regulatory assets or liabilities are recorded to the extent pension or OPEB costs or gains are expected to be collected from or refunded to customers in future rates (Note 5).
-For the year ended December 31, 2015, an offsetting regulatory asset of nil (2014 - \$3 million regulatory liability) has been recorded to the extent pension and OPEB costs are expected to be collected from customers in future rates.
+For the year ended December 31, 2016, an offsetting regulatory liability increased by \$10 million (2015 - nil) and has been recorded to the extent pension and OPEB costs are expected to be refunded to customers in future rates.